Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Nope, Super Boof walks right up to you, looks you in the eye, shakes your hand, and introduces herself with confidence.

-Super Boof’s the bad-bitch international businesswoman who actually knows what the trending clubs in multiple European and Asian megacities are at any given time.
+Super Boof’s the bad-bitch international businesswoman who actually knows which trending clubs in multiple European and Asian megacities are open at any given time.

 Super Boof’s friend is a DJ, and they both love Chance by Chanel and MDMA (recreationally).

 Okay, yes, we’re getting off-topic here.
 Sorry.
-Super Boof is NOT in ANY way directly comparable to Moll in any way; the analogy just got a little out of hand.
+Super Boof is NOT in ANY way directly comparable to Moll; the analogy just got a little out of hand.

 Forgive me; I write these reviews high on the weed I’m reviewing (for maximum authenticity), and as such, I sometimes get a bit carried away.